 The ZAH Scientific Advisory Council (SAC) represents ZAH’s central advisory unit, primarily towards the Rector of Heidelberg University.
 Membership and assignments of the SAC are described in the ZAH bylaws.

 The ZAH Internal Scientific Council (ISC) was established in 2011.
 Members of the ISC are all scientific staff members of ZAH, junior group leaders and postdocs and student representatives.
 In contrast to the SAC, the ISC primarily supports the Board of Directors regarding its decisions e.g. about ZAH's scientific research goals, internal administrative regulations or the astronomy teaching curriculum.
 Chair of the ISC is Dr Yiannis Tsapras.

 A sketch of ZAH’s corporate structure is displayed below.

 Beside its organisational structure this diagram visualizes ZAH’s intensive interaction with other parts of Heidelberg University and local research institutes.
 This interaction is most intensive with the Department of Physics and Astronomy.
-ZAH scientists contribute to the Faculty's teaching curriculum with regular and special astronomy or astrophysics courses, as lecturers in regular physics courses or in physics tutorials.
-Apart from this connection ZAH scientists are members of various committees and boards of the Faculty.
+ZAH scientists contribute to the department's teaching curriculum with regular and special astronomy or astrophysics courses or as lecturers in regular physics courses or in physics tutorials.
+Apart from this connection ZAH scientists are members of various committees and boards of the department.